Recommended dog aggression books, tools and resources

 Animal Deterrents on Amazon

-Hopefully you will never have to use these, but sometimes you will want to keep an off leash dog from approaching yours if your dog is aggressive, or interrupt a pending dog fight.
+Hopefully, you will never have to use these, but sometimes you will want to keep an off-leash dog from approaching yours if your dog is aggressive or interrupts a pending dog fight.

 Pet Corrector is one brand that works by emitting a harmless hiss of air to mimic the natural warning that swans & other animals make.
 Petsafe Citronella spray is also another good option.